-CHARLESTON, SC (WCSC) - A 35-year-old California man was convicted in federal court in connection to a downtown Charleston jewelry heist where $700,000 worth of merchandise was stolen.
+CHARLESTON, SC (WCSC) - Officials with the Charleston Police Department have announced the arrests of two people in connection to a downtown jewelry heist where close than a million dollars worth of merchandise was stolen.

 Charleston police recovered a van, a green, two-tone Pontiac Montana, they say was used in the robbery.
 The van was located in downtown Charleston on 30 Coming Street.

 Forensic evidence belonging to Moore was recovered from the van, CPD officials say.

 Detectives learned someone using a fraudulent Illinois driver's license in the name of "Adam White" purchased the van on March 3 from a car dealership in Lawrenceville, Ga.
 The investigation revealed that the telephone number provided by the buyer belonged to Johnson who lives in Oakland.